1970 Memorial Park riot: Background

-Memorial Park had become a gathering place for members of the counterculture and radical youths in previous years.
-In the summer of 1969, a radical youth group called Youth for Peace, Freedom and Justice began holding communal suppers in the park, and also obtained a permit for free film showings in the park, including radical films from the Newsreel Film Collective.
+Memorial Park had become a gathering place for members of the counterculture and youth who were interested in social issues and music.
+In the summer of 1969, a youth group called Youth for Peace, Freedom and Justice began holding communal suppers in the park, and also obtained a permit for free film showings in the park, including films produced by The Newsreel film collective.

-On May 6, 1970, an antiwar demonstration was held at the park that culminated in a march to the local draft board office.
-A "fist-swinging melee" between police and 100 youths ensued.
-Five youths were arrested, and a policeman and three protesters were injured.
+Antiwar discussions were often held at the park.
+On May 6, 1970, a demonstration at the downtown Royal Oak draft board office occurred.
+Five youths were arrested, and a policeman and three protesters were slightly injured.

-By the summer of 1970, Memorial Park was well known as a gathering place for alienated youths and street people who often called themselves "freaks".
-Drug sales, drug use and large parties were commonplace in the park.
+By the summer of 1970, Memorial Park was well known as a gathering place for local youths.

-Officials stated that the youths had a "protective attitude" toward the park and claimed the right to "do their own thing".
-Fifteen "hippie-garbed" undercover police officers infiltrated the drug scene at the park, documenting illegal drug sales.
+Officials stated that the youths had a "protective attitude" toward the public park.
+The youths had gone through community channels to create activity options for local youth.
+Fifteen "hippie-garbed" undercover police officers infiltrated the scene at the park, documenting illegal drug use.

 Closure of Memorial Park and first night of rioting

 On the evening of Monday, August 24, 1970, the Royal Oak Police Department closed Memorial Park and ordered the people in the park to disperse.
 Some of the police officers were "firing revolvers in the air" when they entered the park.

-In response to the park's closure, 800 youths began a four-hour battle with the police that included throwing bottles and rocks, smashing windows, and erecting tire barricades on Woodward Avenue, one of the main traffic arteries in the Detroit metropolitan area.
+In response to the park's closure, a March to the Park was organized.
+A few hundred youths were held back from entering the public park by police.
+The youth staged a sit in and began to sing songs.
+A four-hour stand off with the police occurred that night.
+Some youths responded by throwing bottles and rocks and breaking windows on Woodward Avenue, one of the main traffic arteries in the Detroit metropolitan area.

 Mrs. Ralph Akens, a woman living adjacent to the park, asked, "How would you like 500 trashy hippies across the street from you?", and supported an indefinite closure of the park.

-It didn't work with everybody, as a police car was vandalized by angry teenagers that night, just outside of Elmwood Park.